shoaibkhanz/agentic-ai-engineering-course/lessons/03_context_engineering/article.md

 Prompt engineering, while effective for simple tasks, is designed for single, stateless interactions.
 It treats each call to an LLM as a new, isolated event.
 This approach breaks down in stateful applications where context must be preserved and managed across multiple turns.

 As a conversation or task progresses, the context grows.
 Without a strategy to manage this growth, the LLM’s performance degrades.
 This is context decay: the model gets confused by the noise of an ever-expanding history.
-It starts to lose track of original instructions or key information.
+It starts to lose track of the original instructions or key information.

 Even with large context windows, a physical limit exists for what you can include.
 Also, on the operational side, every token adds to the cost and latency of an LLM call.
 Simply putting everything into the context creates a slow, expensive, and underperforming system.
 We will explore these concepts in more detail in upcoming lessons, including memory in Lesson 9 and RAG in Lesson 10.